timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 4. List `tutorial.md` in the `make.jl` file.
 You don't (yet) need to make modifications to `index.md`.
 5. Also in `make.jl`, change the "timholy/CIandDocsExercise.jl" to "AdvancedScientificComputingInJuliaWashU/ci-and-docs-*" where you replace `*` with your user name (this should appear in the URL for this repository). **This is only needed because we're operating with GitHubClassroom, this is not something you'd do for a "normal" package.**
 6. Build the documentation.
-Here's a pretty safe way in VS Code (assuming you're in the package's environment to start with):
+Here's a reliable way in VS Code (assuming you're in the package's environment to start with):

     ```julia
     julia> using CIandDocsExercise